Palak Patta Chaat Recipe

 Top The Chaat

-Whisk 1 cup plain yogurt with 2 teaspoon sugar and ½ teaspoon salt.
+Step 8: Whisk 1 cup plain yogurt with 2 teaspoon sugar and ยฝ teaspoon salt.
+Add a little water to make the yogurt pourable.

 You can top the chaat with chopped onions, pomegranate kernels, and chopped cilantro.